Setting $T^2$ free for braneworld holography: braneworld holography: Holographic Weyl anomaly set free

 The resulting $G_\mn$ in \eqref{FG2} to first order contain \ali{ g^{(0)}_{\mn} &= e^{\phi} \hat g^{(0)}_{\mn} } and \ali{ g^{(2)}_{\mn} &= \hat g^{(2)}_{\mn} - \frac{1}{4} \p_\mu \phi \p_\nu \phi + \frac{1}{2} \hat \nabla^{(0)}_\mu \p_\nu \phi + \frac{1}{8} \hat g^{(0)}_{\mn} \hat g^{\alpha\sigma}_{(0)} \p_\alpha \phi \p_\sigma \phi. } The Brown-Henneaux diffs $X \ra X'_{(\phi)}(X)$ thus connect the FG metric $\widehat{FG}(\rho,x^\mu)$ in \eqref{FG1}, with conformal boundary $\hat g_{(0)}$, to the FG metric $FG(\rho,x^\mu)$ in \eqref{FG2} with conformal boundary $e^{\phi} \hat g_\mn^{(0)}$.
 As such, we have completed a bulk extension of the boundary triangle notation of a conformal transformation in \eqref{bdytriangle1}, relating boundary metrics that differ by a Weyl factor $e^{\phi}$.
 This is summarized as the `bulk triangle'

-where we have included boundary notation for the longitudinal coordinates.
+where we have included boundary notation for the longitudinal coordinates\footnote{By longitudinal coordinates, we mean coordinates along the boundary, perpendicular to the bulk radial direction.}.
 As an example, we will later specify to a Poincar\'e geometry for $\widehat{FG}(\rho,x^\mu)$ with conformal boundary $df d\bar f$, but the derivation holds for general $\widehat{FG}$.

-What we are left to do is compare the on-shell gravitational actions along the diagonal of the triangle \ali{ S^*_{grav}[FG(\rho,x^\mu)] - S^*_{grav}[\widehat{FG}(\rho,x^\mu)] } in order to compare the corresponding CFT theories, i.e.~holographically calculate \ali{ W_{CFT}(g_{(0)}) - W_{CFT}(\hat g_{(0)}) } with the notation in \eqref{FGmhatFG} referring to evaluation on the respective bulk geometries.
-(In practice, we will hold off on using on-shellness of the bulk geometries until the end of the calculation, and correspondingly drop the star index on the action.)
+What we are left to do is compare the on-shell gravitational actions along the diagonal of the triangle \ali{ S_{grav}[FG(\rho,x^\mu)] - S_{grav}[\widehat{FG}(\rho,x^\mu)] } in order to compare the corresponding large $c$ CFT theories, i.e.~holographically calculate \ali{ W_{CFT}(g_{(0)}) - W_{CFT}(\hat g_{(0)}) , } with the notation in \eqref{FGmhatFG} referring to evaluation on the respective bulk geometries.
 This is expected to produce precisely the Liouville action $S_L$ of \eqref{integratedWeyl} describing the Weyl anomaly of the dual CFT.

 Of course, the notation in \eqref{FGmhatFG} is schematic and incomplete.
 We need to specify the integration limits of the action integrals evaluated on $\hat G$ and $G$, such that the correct boundary metrics $\hat g_{(0)}$ and $g_{(0)}$ are compared.
 This is the subtle part of the calculation.
 To proceed, let us first more carefully understand how the boundary triangle \eqref{bdytriangle1} fits in the bulk triangle \eqref{bulktriangle}.